keycloak/keycloak/apps/admin-ui/CODING_GUIDELINES.md

 ...
 }

-// Compact data table just in the management console at the lg or higher breakpoint .keycloak-admin--data-table--compact--lg {
+// Compact data table just in the management UI at the lg or higher breakpoint .keycloak-admin--data-table--compact--lg {
 ...
 }